-Dylan Thomas in Translation is a one-day event, led by Prof Alexis Nuselovici (Nouss) (Cardiff University). with the participation of poets Philip Gross, Richard Gwyn and John Goodby who will give contemporary poetical translations of Dylan Thomas’ poetry.
-It is hosted by the School of European Languages, Translation and Politics at Cardiff University under the auspices of the ARHC REACT Book Kernel project, with the generous support of the Learned Society of Wales, The Dylan Thomas Society of Great Britain and the Dylan Thomas Birthplace.
+Dylan Thomas in Translation is a one-day event, led by Cardiff University with the participation of poets Philip Gross, Richard Gwyn and John Goodby and supported by the Learned Society of Wales, The Dylan Thomas Society of Great Britain and the Dylan Thomas Birthplace.

-Book Kernel is a Print and Books Sandbox project funded by the REACT Knowledge Exchange Hub for the Creative Economy.
-REACT is a collaboration led by UWE Bristol (the University of the West of England), Watershed and the Universities of Bath, Bristol, Cardiff and Exeter, funded by the Arts and Humanities Research Council (AHRC).
+The project is funded by the Arts and Humanities Research Council's REACT Knowledge Exchange Hub for the Creative Economy.
+REACT is a collaboration led by the University of the West of England, Watershed and the Universities of Bath, Bristol, Cardiff and Exeter.